Welcome to the nature reserve!

-In fine weather, the best way to discover the nature reserve is by galupe, the traditional flat-bottomed boat of the boatmen of the Courant d’Huchet.
+With good weather, the best way to discover the nature reserve is by Galupe, a traditional flat-bottomed boat drove by local boatmen of the Huchet Current.

 Glide over the 340 hectares of Lac de Léon.
 Rare pond to benefit from a mouth on the ocean.
 Departing from Léon, you can come across European pond turtles, then towards the marshes you go in search of the treasures of the reserve.
 The fauna and flora are surprising.